 The hypothesis that both genetic and linguistic similarities among Eurasian and North African populations are due to demic diffusion of neolithic farmers is tested against a wide database of allele frequencies.
-Demic diffusion of farming and languages from the Near east should have determined clines in areas defined by linguistic criteria; the alternative hypothesis of cultural transmission does not predict clines.
-Spatial autocorrelation analysis shows significant gradients in three out of four linguistic families supposedly affected by demic diffusion; the Afroasiatic family is the exception.
+Demic diffusion of farming and languages from the Near East should have determined clines in areas defined by linguistic criteria; the alternative hypothesis of cultural transmission does not predict clines.
+Spatial autocorrelation analysis shows significant gradients in three of the four linguistic families supposedly affected by neolithic demic diffusion; the Afroasiatic family is the exception.
 Many such gradients are not observed when populations are jointly analyzed, regardless of linguistic classification.
 This is incompatible with the hypothesis that major cultural transformations in Eurasia (diffusion of related languages and spread of agriculture) took place without major demographic changes.
-The model of demic diffusion seems therefore to provide a mechanism explaining coevolution of linguistic and biological traits in much of the Old World.
+The model of demic diffusion seems therefore to provide a mechanism explaining...

-Genetic variation in North Africa and Eurasia: Neolithic demic diffusion versus Paleolithic colonisation.
+Genetic variation in North Africa and Eurasia: Neolithic demic diffusion vs. paleolithic colonisation

 BARBUJANI, Guido;